foundersandcoders/design-bursts/README.md

-# design_bursts
+# Design Bursts
-The repo for the Design Bursts taught between week 1-8
+These are currently running on Wednesdays mornings before the start of the week's project for the duration of FAC14, weeks 1-8 in London.

 **What?**
 Half hour workshops/presentations every week to learn a little about one aspect of design, which can then be built on and included in that weeks project.